LICHJPH/Qualitative-Quantitative-Analysis-in-R/README.md

 ## Overview
 This repository contains my core computational work samples, demonstrating proficiency in **Big Data Construction**, **Machine Learning**, **Econometric Simulation**, and **Agent-Based Modelling**.

-These files were selected to demonstrate the technical skills required for the Nuffield-funded "Towards housing affordability" project.

 ---